Day 1: Tangier – Chefchaouen

 Once settled in at camp, a campfire will be lit and our staff will play music with drums in order to share our culture with you.
 Afterwards you will be severed your dinner under the Saharan skies ‘blanket of stars’ at the campfire or in the restaurant tent at the camp.

-Day 5: Merzouga – Jorf – Todgha Gorges – Rose Valley – Ouarzazete
+Day 4: Merzouga – Erfoud – Jorf – Todgha Gorges – Dades Gorges

-In the morning, after having a sunrise breakfast, we will break camp and ride our camels out of the desert and back to our original point of departure.
-You will then travel back to the hotel so that you can shower, have breakfast and collect your luggage before starting on your way back towards Ouarzazate.
+Merzouga: In the morning, after having a sunrise breakfast, we will break camp and ride our camels out of the desert and back to our original point of departure.
+You will then travel back to the hotel so that you can shower and collect your luggage before starting on your way towards Dades Gorge.

-Jorf: Here you will stop to visit the old Canal of Irrigation.
+Jorf: Stop to see the old Canal of Irrigation.
 This area dates back to the 14th century and has provided water for towns and villages for several centuries.
 The underground aqueducts were designed to transport water slopes without active pumping.
-In the 1970’s diesel pumps were put in to usecausing some of the aqueducts in this region to go dry.
+In the 1970’s diesel pumps were put in to use causing some of the aqueducts in this region to go dry.
 Recent studies concluded that the depth of the water table has dropped 50% over the past 40 years, which has affected the amount of date palm grown in the region.

-Day 6: Ouarzazate – Kasbah – Ait Benhaddou – Atlas Mountains – Marrakech
+Day 5: Dades Gorge – Ouarzazete – Aït Benhaddou – Atlas Mountains – Marrakech

-After breakfast, you will depart from Rabat and will be transported to Tangier.
-Once you arrive to Tangier, you will be dropped off at your hotel and this will complete your 10 Day Tour from Tangier and end our services.
+Marrakech: Once you arrive to Marrakech you will be dropped off at your hotel or the Marrakech Menara Airport at which time this will conclude the 5 Days Tour Tangier Merzouga Marrakech and end of our services.

 - An English speaking driver/guide